 Shopping for a wedding dress should be fun!
 Even if you’ve not been into that whole “fairytale wedding” thing your entire life, you still want the shopping experience to be fun, and to have that bridal moment where you realize you’ve found THE dress.
 The reality for many plus size brides, however, is really different.

-Why is it so hard for boutiques to offer plus size wedding dresses?
-What can a plus bride expect at a bridal appointment?
+Why is it so hard for boutiques to offer plus sizes?
+What can a plus bride expect when shopping for a plus size wedding dress?
 What if I’m self-conscious?
 Keep reading for answers to these questions, straight from the mouths of boutique owners.